Mad Anthony Wayne's bone boiling kettle.

 Erie, Pennsylvania

 Erie still goes ga-ga over Mad Anthony Wayne, the post-Revolutionary War hero who died here after fighting Indians in Ohio.
-Mad Anthony was buried in Erie, but 13 years later his daughter asked that his bones be dug up and brought to the family burial plot in Radnor, Pennsylvania.
+Mad Anthony was buried in Erie, but 13 years later his daughter asked that his bones be dug up and brought to the family burial plot in Radnor, Pennsylvania, some 400 miles away.
 The gravediggers, however, encountered a setback: Mad Anthony hadn't decomposed!
-At a loss for what to do, Erie hacked up Mad Anthony and boiled the flesh off of him in a big pot, then sent the bones back to Radnor.
+At a loss for what to do, Erie hacked up Mad Anthony and boiled the flesh off of him in a big pot, then sent the bones east to Radnor.

-Other exhibits at the Center are similarly memorable, such as "Washington's Teeth" (a set of generic lead dentures) and a wax dummy of Henry Francisco, "the first man hanged under civil law in Erie County."
+Other memorable exhibits at the Center include "Washington's Teeth" (a set of generic lead dentures) and a wax dummy of Henry Francisco, "the first man hanged under civil law in Erie County."
 Henry is displayed with a noose.

 Mad Anthony Wayne's Kettle of Death